rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 #### Output should be a sized forward range, not an iterator

-[@P3179R9] (parallel ranges algorithms) always specifies output ranges as sized ranges, instead of as a single iterator.
+[@P3179R9] (parallel ranges algorithms) always specifies output data as sized ranges, instead of as a single iterator.
-However, in the case of `*reduce_into`, the output range only needs to have one element.
+However, in the case of `*reduce_into`, the output consists of only one element.
-Thus, the interface could represent the output range either as a single iterator to that element, or as a sized range.
+Thus, the interface could represent the output either as a single iterator to that element, or as a range.
 We propose representing the output as a sized forward range.

 There are two parts to this.